Policy

 - has a health care need or condition that may impact their engagement and participation in education.

-- A student health support plan is NOT required for anaphylaxis or allergy (refer to Anaphylaxis and Allergies about the requirements for those conditions).
+- anaphylaxis or an allergy – refer to Anaphylaxis and Allergies about the requirements for those conditions

 - Schools must designate staff to provide complex medical care and personal care support.